ibm-cloud-docs/dns-svcs/glb.md

     For the health check to succeed, a relevant application must be running on the origin that responds to the health monitoring requests.
     {: note}

 1. In the **Advanced settings** section, select a **Test interval** (in seconds) between each health check.
-Shorter intervals can improve failover time, but increase load on the origins, as checks come from multiple locations.
+Shorter intervals can improve failover time, but increase load on the origins, because checks come from multiple locations.
 The default value is `60`.
 1. Choose a **Method** to use for the health check from the list (HTTP and HTTPS only).
 The default value is `GET`.
-1. Select a **Timeout** interval (in seconds) for how long to wait before the health check is marked as failed.
+1. Select a **Timeout** interval (in seconds).
+The timeout interval is how long the health check waits before failing with a timeout error.
 The default value is `5`.
-1. Select the **Number of retries** to attempt in case there is a timeout before the origin is marked as unhealthy.
+1. Select the **Number of retries** to attempt.
+Decide how many times the health check is tried before declaring that the origin health check has failed.
 Retries are attempted immediately.
 The default value is `1`.
     TCP monitor type options end with this step.
 Click **Create** to save your changes and create the health check.
 HTTP and HTTPS monitor types have additional options, which follow.
     {: note}